-Bruna Camargo works as a community manager at Ignite Social Media, one of North America’s first social media agencies.
+Bruna Camargo works as a Senior Content Creator & Social Strategist at Ignite Social Media, one of North America’s first social media agencies.
 When asked to describe what she does, she answers, “I get to play on Twitter all day.”
 Then adds, “Seriously.”

 She explains, “I’m on Twitter identifying trends, and strategizing ways these trends could work for my client.
 How can we insert a brand into a conversation that’s already happening on social in a relevant way that will turn users into followers and eventually turn these followers into consumers?
 I also do the same thing on all other major social networks like Facebook, Instagram and Pinterest.